arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/cheat-sheet/cheat-sheet.md

 }
 ```

-This is a complete example code to correctly control the built-in I2C LED
+This is a complete example code to blink the built-in I2C LED:

 ```arduino
 #include "Nicla_System.h"